jamesTait-jt/go-performance-tips/README.md

 As we can see, the allocation has gone and the function is also nearly 10x faster!
 So, not only have we saved on the garbage collection time, but by avoiding writing to the heap we have saved ourselves an expensive operation.

-This method is be very useful when we want to parse a message from another service and convert it into a structure that is known by our service.
+This method is very useful when we want to parse a message from another service and convert it into a structure that is known by our service.
 I have shown it with strings, but the same method can be used with any slice, like a slice of bytes, for example.

 ## string <-> []byte conversions